Frequently Asked Questions

 The structure of each of our programs is similar, but beyond that, our programs differ according to size, location, and courses offered.

-Oxford is a larger city than Cambridge, with a population of about 150,000 compared to Cambridge's 110,000.
+They are very similar.
+Oxford is somewhat larger than Cambridge, with a population of about 150,000 compared to Cambridge's 110,000.
 These are quite small populations compared to almost 8 million in London.
 Oxford has a busier city center than Cambridge and a larger shopping district; Cambridge has a greater concentration of colleges and university buildings in the town center, which gives the city the appearance of being smaller in size.

 If English is your second language, please provide your TOEFL score or a short letter from your English teacher confirming your fluency in English.
 Our programs are conducted primarily in English, and our programs in Oxford and Cambridge are taught exclusively in English.
 We want to ensure that our students can integrate fully and feel comfortable with the program community.
 In France or Spain, immersion courses are taught exclusively in French or Spanish, but program information, materials, and literature are all available in English.

-Yes, if you participate in The Oxford Tradition, The Cambridge Tradition, The Oxford Prep Experience, or the Cambridge Prep Experience, you can participate in The Barcelona Connection immediately after the conclusion of your program.
+Yes, if you participate in The Oxford Tradition, The Cambridge Tradition, The Oxford Experience, or the Cambridge Experience, or Oxbridge in Barcelona, you can participate in The Paris Connection immediately after the conclusion of your program.

 Of course!
 We've designed our curriculum to include a large number of courses that are rarely offered at the high school level, such as International Espionage, Criminology, Zoology, and we don't expect our students to have much, if any, background in these subjects.
 Even subjects such as English Literature or History, which are taught at all high schools, will cover material you are unlikely to find at home.
 You can study an entirely new subject or new material in a traditional subject.
 Whichever you choose, you'll experience creative teaching in a stimulating, refreshing learning environment.